ExampleTeam2/lost-and-found/README.md

 It consists of a codebase, a report [scientific report](./deliverables/ScientificReport/scientific_report.pdf) ([source](./deliverables/ScientificReport/scientific_report.md)), and a [published dataset](https://www.kaggle.com/datasets/killusions/street-location-images/).

-The project uses Markdown, python and Node.js.
+The project uses Markdown (and LaTeX), Python and Node.js with Typescript.

 It uses Obsidian (Markdown) for [documentation](./Overview.md) and planning, it can also be viewed with any other markdown viewer (including GitHub/GitLab).

-For python dependency management it uses [poetry](https://python-poetry.org/).
+For Python dependency management it uses [poetry](https://python-poetry.org/).

 To set it up do `poetry install`, to add dependencies use `poetry add`.